 In any case, you can get up to unlimited data on iD Mobile’s SIM Only plans, as well as EU roaming, and on plans without unlimited data there’s data rollover. iD Mobile runs on Three’s network, so it has identical coverage.

-Lebara shares Vodafone’s coverage, and other highlights of the network include free international calls, and free roaming in both the EU and India.
+Lebara shares Vodafone’s coverage, and other highlights of the network include free international calls, and free roaming in the EU and India.
 Plus, you can get up to unlimited data for use in the UK.

 Lyca Mobile uses EE’s coverage, and you can get plans with up to unlimited data.
 But the real highlights here are the inclusion of international minutes, along with free EU roaming.
+Some plans also include roaming in India and China.

 Smarty offers just 30-day rolling SIM Only plans, which means you’re not locked into a contract anyway, and if their prices ever did go up, you could always choose to leave.
 But the network has stated that there won’t be any annual price rises anyway.